-Tuition Direct Billing
+• Tuition Direct Billing

-- A student whose employer, sponsor, or guarantor has agreed to be direct billed by NSU must notify the Office of the University Bursar accordingly.
-The student must complete the following upon registration: - o provide a voucher, financial guarantee, letter of credit or authorization from the respective payer with the amount and enrollment period for which funds are to be applied when charges are due at the time of registration, and - when applicable, pay any amount due not covered in the billed party documentation no later than the start of the semester to avoid the assessment of late fees.
+- A student whose employer, sponsor, or guarantor has agreed to be direct billed by NSU must notify the Office of the University Bursar - Student Accounts department prior to the start of the semester.
+Examples include other countries, State Vocational Rehabilitation Services, State 529Plans, and military (non-GI related).
+Students must complete the following at the time of registration and prior to the start of the semester: - provide a voucher, financial guarantee, letter of credit or authorization from the respective payer including the authorized amount, enrollment period, student's name, authorized signature, and complete billing information. - when applicable, pay any amount due not covered by the billed party